Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Then, hold it in place with a rubber band and pour water as you would in any other pour over method.

-If using a dish towel or napkin, drape it over the cup or, better yet, a larger container, such as the carafe.
+If using a dish towel or napkin, drape it over the cup or, even better, a larger container, such as a carafe.

 Next, add coffee and boiling water, and let the liquid soak through the coffee.

-One disadvantage to this method is if you use scented laundry soap, it might affect the taste or odor of your brew.
+One disadvantage to this method is that using scented laundry soap may affect the taste or odor of your brew.

 A second is that your coffee might permanently stain the cloth.